TNEli1/rivu-app/TROUBLESHOOTING_GUIDE.md

 # Rivu App Troubleshooting Guide

-## Registration failures due to Content Security Policy violations
+## Registration failures due to Content Security Policy violations (Updated May 22, 2025)

 **Error Message/Behavior:**
 Users on the production site were unable to register due to Content Security Policy (CSP) violations when trying to connect to the backend at https://rivu-app.onrender.com.